valancej/Codefresh-Blog/README.md

-# Adding Anchore container image scans to your Codefresh pipelines
+# Adding Anchore container image scanning to your Codefresh pipelines

 ## Anchore and Continous Integration